-Uber Could Be Fined Up To $780,000 For Operating in Taiwan
+Uber Could Be Fined up to $780,000 for Operating in Taiwan

 But frustration is in the air.
 The company says it is “very disappointed” by the decision to amend the Highway Act to impose steep fines, warning that it risks Taiwan’s stated ambition to attract tech start-ups.

-In an interview shortly before the government’s decision, Michael Brown, Uber’s Asia Pacific Regional General Manager, said the move would be regressive.
+In an interview shortly before the government’s decision, Michael Brown, Uber’s Asia Pacific regional general manager, said the move would be regressive.

 Read More: Everything You Need to Know About Uber